About Thomas Berger

 Thomas Berger grew up in a rural town on the Moselle river in Germany, where he developed a deep passion for the beauty of nature.
 As a child he collected shells, sea creatures and Devonian fossils and created his first sculptures - imitations of fish fossils to complement his collection.

-After obtaining a master’s degree in agriculture from Kassel University, his professional career as an agronomist brought Berger to France, Australia, the Republic of Niger, and back to Germany.
+After obtaining degrees in agriculture and economic development, his professional career as an agronomist brought Berger to France, Australia, the Republic of Niger, and back to Germany.
 During this time, Berger was also an active artist, and participated in art exhibitions in various parts of Germany, and designed postal stamps for the government of Niger.
 In the mid 1990s, Berger moved to the United States, where he founded his landscape design firm 'Green Art', which he operated for more than 20 years.
 More recently, he has limited his focus to exclusively stone sculpting.